guillemsrr/EventDriven_StateMachine/README.md

 ## Project

-if you clone the project you'll notice there are no 3D assets, and the characters are just cubes.
+If you clone the project you'll notice there are no 3D assets, and the characters are just cubes.
 You may download your own, with their animations, and replace them.
 For my prototype I'm using [Paragon Sparrow](https://www.unrealengine.com/marketplace/en-US/product/paragon-sparrow) as the character, and the enemies are from [Infinity Blade's Aversaries](https://www.unrealengine.com/marketplace/en-US/product/infinity-blade-enemies)

-A part from the character animations assets, you'll need to create your own Blueprint Animation Instance, as in `"UCharacterAnimInstance"`
+A part from the character animations assets, you'll need to create your own Blueprint Animation Instance, as in `UCharacterAnimInstance`

 ## Features

-* `"ArcherPlayerController"` Handling the game states, and the camera inputs.
+* `ArcherPlayerController` Handling the game states, and the camera inputs.
-* `"ArcherPlayerCameraManager"` Camera rotations and current view.
+* `ArcherPlayerCameraManager` Camera rotations and current view.
-* `"ArcherCharacter"`Contains the movement, mechanics and state-machines for the character.
+* `ArcherCharacter`Contains the movement, mechanics and state-machines for the character.
-* `"SlowTimeManager"`Slows global time, with exceptions.
+* `SlowTimeManager`Slows global time, with exceptions.
-* `"Enemy"`Handled via a basic AI, these will just find and go to the player location, and die when hit with a projectile.
+* `Enemy`Handled via a basic AI, these will just find and go to the player location, and die when hit with a projectile.
-* `"InteractiveElement"`A very simple "puzzle" system, used in the Demo level.
+* `InteractiveElement`A very simple "puzzle" system, used in the Demo level.
-* [StateMachineBase](Docs/Statemachine.md) The most interesting element in my opinion.
+* [StateMachineBase](Docs/StateMachine.md) The most interesting element in my opinion.
 Handling the different character states.

 ## Mechanics
-*Look for all actual inputs inside `"Edit -> Project Settings -> Input"`
+*Look for all actual inputs inside `Edit -> Project Settings -> Input`*

 The player is able to:
 * Walk/Sprint/Jump
 * AutoAim/FreeAim + Shoot
 * Set "OrbitMode" and Rotate Camera

 When free-aiming, the character follows the player's pointer (mouse/gamepad).
-Otherwise, on auto-aim, `"ArchTrace"` will try to find the smallest angle (enemy - character - pointer) on screen location.
+Otherwise, on auto-aim, `ArchTrace` will try to find the smallest angle (enemy - character - pointer) on screen location.
 <p align="center"><img alt="character_animation" src="Images/character_animation.gif"></p>

 The enemies approaching the player and getting killed via free-aim and auto-aim.